The-All-Python-Project/SimplePythonBrowser/README.md

 # SimplePythonBrowser
-A Simple Python Browser with PyQt5
+A simple browser using PyQt5